neuropil/DBS-NP-Map/README.md

 # DBS-NP-Map

 Matlab functions to generate a visualization of intraoperative electrophysiology recordings aligned with post-operative MRI for use in DBS surgeries.
+Use of this suite requires Mathworks Matlab 2016b or later.

-Detials described in Winter et al.,
+Detials described in Winter et al., NeuroImage Clinical

 To run the functions you will need to download the NIFTI tools created by Jimmy Shen available at https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image .